chocolatey-community/chocolatey-packages/automatic/selenium-gecko-driver/README.md

 * `/SkipShim` - informs that the shim file should not be generated

 To pass parameters, use `--params "''"` (e.g. `choco install selenium-gecko-driver [other options] --params="'/SkipShim'"`).

+### Notes

+- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**